w314/notes/0questions/typescript.md

 // Solution 2: When the type of the object is not known const temp = someObj[field as keyof typeof someObj]
 ```

+## Generics

+## Utility Types
+> Provide a convenient way to transfrom types from one form to another.

+## Typeguards
+> Design pattern that narrows down the type of an object with a conditional block.

+## TypeScript Configuration

+Set in the `tsconfig.json` file.